 Some people with large fingers may have issues with using travel guitars.
 They are smaller than standard guitars.

 It can be harder to fret chords in the same way that you would on a standard guitar, which can be frustrating.
 It can take some getting used to, in order to start playing on a travel-sized guitar instead.

 They can also be a bit difficult to hold while playing compared to a bigger guitar.
 You may also fear that you look a little childish with such a small guitar!

-While a travel sized guitar may have some shortcomings compared to a standard sized guitar, they can still be incredibly useful for their particular purpose.
-Some can be surprisingly loud and high quality.
+While a travel-sized guitar may have some shortcomings compared to a standard-sized guitar, it can still be incredibly useful for its particular purpose.
+Some can be surprisingly loud and of high quality.

 5 Best Travel Guitars Under $400… REVIEWED